kipcode66/tpgz/README.md

 ## About

-tpgz is a rom hack of the game Twilight Princess geared towards enhancing practice and testing for speedrunning.
+tpgzw is a rom hack of the game Twilight Princess Wii geared towards enhancing practice and testing for speedrunning.

 <p align="center">
   <img src="./res/icons/giphy.gif?raw=true" />